tc39/proposal-intl-segmenter/README.md

 #### `get %SegmentIterator%.prototype.breakType`

 The `breakType` of the most recently discovered segment.
+If there is no current segment (e.g., a just-instantiated SegmentIterator, or one which has reached the end), or if the break type is "grapheme", then this will be `undefined`.

+For most programmers, the most important differences may be
+- Between `"none"` and everything else for word breaks (where `"none"` indicates that something is not a word)
+- Between `"soft"` and `"hard"` for line breaks (where `"soft"` indicates a line break opportunity, such as a space, and `"hard"` indicates a forced line break possibility, such as a `\n` character)

 ## FAQ